magsenche/hanazono/docs/brain/neurotransmitters.md

     - triggers the release of glucose from energy stores
     - increases blood flow to skeletal muscle
     - reduces blood flow to the gastrointestinal system
-    - inhibits voiding of the bladder and gastrointestinal motility
+    - inhibits voiding of the bladder and gastrointestinal mobility

 ??? question "What is the main role of glutamate in the body?"
     - regulates muscle contraction